life3biotech/ai_engine/docs/4-inference-module.md

 [2022-06-09 16:27:47,064][__main__][WARNING] - Config Parameters have changed, please rerun eval_model to recalibrate cellsize.
 ```

-1. At the end of the inference, if you see the following warning message in the terminal, it means you have not perform model evaluation and calibration.
+2. At the end of the inference, if you see the following error message in the terminal, it means you have not perform model evaluation and calibration.
 Please run `python -m src.eval_model` to calibrate the optimal cell size.
 ```
+[2022-06-10 10:53:46,049][__main__][ERROR] - !!
+No conf/calibrated_params.csv found, model not calibrated, run 'python -m src.eval_model' once to calibrate model !!
 ```